Nadur Youngsters F.C.

 Nadur Youngsters Football Club is a Maltese Football Club from the village of Nadur, on the island of Gozo, Malta.

-The club was founded in 1958 and won the Gozo Football League thirteen times and has achieved the Golden Star for sports excellence.
-The team currently competes in the Gozo Football League First Division.
+The club was founded in 1958 and won the Gozo Football League 15 times and has achieved the Golden Star for sports excellence.
+This makes it the most decorated football club in Gozo.The team currently competes in the Gozo Football League First Division.
 Nadur Youngsters is one of the most popular football teams in Gozo and brings up young players from the village every year.